 With the control keys on the projector locked, you can prevent your projector settings from being changed accidentally (by children, for example).
-When the Panel Key Lock is on, no control keys on the projector will operate except UPower.
+When the Panel Key Lock is on, no control keys on the projector will operate except (b) Power.

-- 1. Go to the SYSTEM > Panel Key Lock menu - 2.
-Press Enter and press \blacktriangle / \lor to select On. - 3.
+- 1. Press (Panel Key Lock), or go to the SYSTEM > Panel Key Lock menu - 2.
+Press Enter and press $\triangle / \nabla$ to select On. - 3.
 A confirmation message is displayed.
 Select Yes to confirm.

-To release panel key lock, press and hold \blacktriangleright on the projector for 3 seconds.
+To release panel key lock, press and hold a on the projector for 3 seconds.